A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

 Our scenario has a few caveats.
-First, in some cases, WR stars might emit more He$^+$-ionizing photons than the models of \cite{Sander20} suggest \citep{Sander25, GonzalezTora25, Sixtos23}.
-Second, our scenario relies on helium-burning massive stars in I\,Zw\,18 with $\log (L / L_\odot) > 5.6$ to evolve into hot helium-rich stars, whereas we have only shown that they are absent up to $\sim$20\,kK.
-It could be that some helium-burning stars of $M_\mathrm{ini} \gtrsim 30$\,M$_\odot$ evolve into intermediate-temperature objects instead (such cases have been reported in binary systems; one by \cite{Pauli22b}, and four dimmer counterparts at $\log (L / L_\odot) < 5.0$ by \cite{Ramachandran23, Ramachandran24}.
+First, in some cases, WR stars might emit more He$^+$-ionizing photons than models by \cite{Sander20} suggest \citep{Sander25, GonzalezTora25, Sixtos23}.
+Second, our scenario relies on helium-burning massive stars in I\,Zw\,18 with $\log (L / L_\odot) > 5.6$ evolving into hot, helium-rich stars, whereas we have only shown their absence up to $\sim$20\,kK.
+It could be that some helium-burning stars with $M_\mathrm{ini} \gtrsim 30$\,M$_\odot$ evolve into intermediate-temperature objects instead (such cases have been reported in binary systems: one by \cite{Pauli22b}, and four dimmer counterparts at $\log (L / L_\odot) < 5.0$ by \cite{Ramachandran23, Ramachandran24}).
 Also, since about 70\% of massive stars are thought to be in binaries \citep[][]{Sana12, Sana25}, binary stripping could produce the majority of hot and luminous helium-rich stars above $\log (L / L_\odot) = 5.6$ while also contributing at lower luminosities \citep[][]{Gotberg18, HovisAfflerbach25}.

-On the other hand, the number of binary-stripped stars at low metallicity might be relatively small if low-$Z$ stars tend to stay compact until late helium burning \citep{HovisAfflerbach25}.
-Also, \cite{Sana12} estimated that only 30\% of massive stars undergo binary stripping, and \cite{Schuermann24} found that binaries might be even more likely to merge upon interacting than previously thought.
-Therefore, it is plausible that wind stripping is more important than binary stripping to produce luminous helium-rich stars at low metallicity.
+On the other hand, the number of binary-stripped stars at low metallicities might be relatively low if low-$Z$ stars tend to stay compact until the late helium-burning phase \citep{HovisAfflerbach25}.
+Also, \cite{Sana12} estimated that only 30\% of massive stars undergo binary stripping, whereas \cite{Schuermann24} found that binaries might be even more likely to merge upon interaction than previously thought.
+Therefore, it is plausible that wind stripping is more important than binary stripping for producing luminous helium-rich stars at low metallicity.
 This is corroborated by the case of the SMC, which hosts five binary WR stars and seven single ones \citep{Foellmi03, Schootemeijer24}.
 Moreover, an advantage of the wind-stripping scenario is that it does not rely on CHE, which has not been proven to occur in nature (Sect.\,\ref{sec:stellar_evolution}).